andrasq/node-qibl/README.md

 ### microtime( )

-Return a high precision real-time timestamp of the seconds elapsed since the epoch, similar to PHP's `microtime(true)`.
+Return a high precision real-time timestamp with the seconds elapsed since the epoch, similar to PHP's `microtime(true)`.
 It returns nanosecond precise elapsed times and tracks the system clock accurately to within .001 milliseconds.
 Note that the system clock itself is usually only accurate to 1-10 ms because it is adjusted to a remote time service reached over the network.